 There’s nothing more satisfying and exciting than watching a cannabis plant grow for a few months.
-Users take good care of it by feeding and looking out for distress signs.
+We take good care of it by feeding and looking out for distress signs.
 Eventually, after some time passes and the plant grows to its full potential, it’s finally time to trim the weed.

-Although trimming weed could initially seem like a robust activity, once you get into it, it’s an enjoyable process which, contrary to popular belief, isn't that hard; in fact, it’s really quite simple.
+Although trimming weed could initially seem like a daunting activity, once you get into it, it’s an enjoyable process which, contrary to popular belief, isn't that hard; in fact, it’s really quite simple.
 In this article, you’ll be learning all about the process of how to trim weed.

-Why It’s Important To Trim Your Buds
+Why It’s Important To Trim Your Weed Buds

-First of all, manicuring buds makes them look aesthetically pleasing.
-When you trim cannabis, you will notice a tighter, neater and more uniform look similar to what you see in photographs or on dispensary menus.
+First of all, manicuring buds makes them look more aesthetically pleasing.
+When you trim cannabis, you will notice a tighter, neater, and more uniform look similar to what you see in photographs or on dispensary menus.
 Extra foliage just doesn’t look appealing, so making the buds even greatly increases the visual charm of the final product.

 Furthermore, sugar leaves have lower trichome concentration.
 Trimming them will therefore allow you to see the areas of the nugs that possess rich trichome concentration.
-Trichomes are essentially tiny particles that create several types of cannabinoids, flavonoids and terpenes that are vital to any plant’s uniqueness, potency and effectiveness.
+Trichomes are essentially tiny particles that create several types of cannabinoids, flavonoids, and terpenes that are vital to any plant’s uniqueness, potency, and effectiveness.
 Since buds contain more trichomes than leaves when comparing them gram for gram, trimming the leaves is crucial to achieving the best potency.

 Easy-To-Grow Cannabis Strains

-When To Trim Your Plant
+When To Start Trimming Your Weed Plant

 As the name implies, wet trimming means trimming the weed when it’s wet.
 This process takes place before curing and drying and just after you cut a plant down.
 Wet trimming has several advantages: